jruels/packer-tf/labs/packer-provisioner/index.md

 # Packer Lab 2

 ## Lab objectives:
-* Introduce a provisioner
+* Introduce provisioners
-* Update template to use new provisioner
+* Update template to use new provisioners
 ### Using provisioners
 Enter your working directory:
 ```sh